spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/marketplace-merchant-feature-integration-guide.md

 ---
-title: Marketplace Merchant feature integration guide
+title: Marketplace Merchant feature integration
-summary: "This integration guide provides steps on now to integrate Marketplace Merchant feature"
+summary: "This integration guide provides steps on how to integrate the Marketplace Merchant feature"
 ---

 ## Install feature core